jaredsilver/edsurge-independent/index.md

   <p>This is your chance to have your voice heard!</p>

-  <p>You'll have the opportunity to produce writing or other creative media for the the EdSurge Independent publication, which is ready by many fellow students and education leaders.</p>
+  <p>You'll have the opportunity to produce writing or other creative media for the the EdSurge Independent publication, which is read by many fellow students and education leaders.</p>
 </div>

 {% include cta.html %}